mmhverheijden/portfolio_THUAS/README.md

 ## Data preprocessing

-The data preprocessing steps that are used
+The data preprocessing steps are looked into : (lem, stem, unicode, lower)

 ## Research project